MicMun/MiWoTreff/README.md

 ## Compatibility

-This app is compatible from sdk version 14 (Android 4.0) upward.
+This app is compatible from sdk version 14 (Android 4.0) upward and needs the appcompat-v7 library and the library [materialish-progress](https://github.com/pnikosis/materialish-progress) to compile.

 ## License